New AI Network will bring academic research and industry insights together

 The network will develop best practice for companies to use AI

-Cabinet Office, Enzen and AB Sugar among companies joining network
+Cabinet Office and Enzen among companies joining network

 The network will be officially launched at The Shard in July